CDSoft/hcalc/doc/hcalcManual.md

 fib(n) = (f1=fib(n-1); f2=fib(n-2); n<2 ?
 1 : f1+f2)
 fib(1)
 fib(10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can see in the previous example that the evaluation is lazy!
-Thanks to lazyness, functions can also be mutually recursive.
+Thanks to laziness, functions can also be mutually recursive.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {cmd="{{hcalc}}"}
 isEven(n) = n == 0 ? true : isOdd(n-1)
 isOdd(n) = n == 0 ? false : isEven(n-1)
 isEven(10)
 isOdd(10)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Builtin functions